JBEI/OMG/README.md

 Before you run you need to have a model file in the data directory.
 There is a sample file "iECIAI39_1322.xml" in the test directory for you to get started with that you can copy to the data directory.

-You can provide your own file in the data directory and modify the code to hange the file_name.
+You can provide your own file in the data directory and modify the code to change the file_name.
 Same edit is required for the reaction name that you want to generate the data from.
 The default reaction name used from the test model file is "BIOMASS_Ec_iJO1366_core_53p95M"

 ```bash